Greenheart/reconnect.earth/src/data/reconnect.md

 -   Re-imagine is critical for us in order to explore and envision new ways of being, thinking, organizing and living.
 -   vision principle - focus on what you want to create instead of what you want to avoid. + more motivating
 -   a vision/goal makes us unconsciously to work towards it (example from elite sportspeople)
 -   We must re-imagine before we can regenerate.
 Or more accurately, we need to embrace this iterative process and constantly re-imagine as we learn more.
-Continue exploring the branches of the framework as we live and learn.
+Continue exploring the branches of the Reconnect.earth process as we live and learn.

 ### How you can practice